Paul Daley: Kickboxing career

+2 English Titles, then he left Kickboxing and continued with MMA instead.

 Daley has had five kickboxing wins since returning to the sport in August 2014, when he defeated Latvian champion Artem Mironcev on 16 August in Bournemouth, England at the Phoenix Fight Night 3 event.
 Daley won the fight by TKO in round 3.

+Boxing career

+Daley was said to make his boxing debut on April 1, 2022, against Anthony Taylor, however due to medical issues Taylor withdrew and was would be replaced by Markus Perez.
+However a few weeks before the fight was about to take place Daley pulled out after having issues with his visa.

 Weight issues

 Daley has had a history of missing weight in fights, with the BAMMA 7 weigh-in marking the 6th time in the previous 14 fights that Daley had missed weight for a fight.
 Two separate bouts with Derek Anderson at Bellator 163 and Bellator 247 were cancelled due to weight-cutting related issues of Daley.